"How Can You Say" : a lamentation

 I can't see another child with an Israeli bullet in their head.

-But I see and I watch and I scream.
+But I continue to see and I watch and I scream.

 Oh GOD!
 There is no justice, no right, only blood.

 Oh God!
 Condemn them!
-Let your wrath rain down on them with a fury I cannot summon.
+Let your wrath rain down on them with a fury I cannot summon and dare not speak.

-For the pastor's hands are strained as he grips the podium like a life raft
+For the pastor's hands are stained as he grips the podium like a life raft

 and dares to speak your name each Sabbath,